 I plan to go back to this book regularly just to keep my memory sharp.
 Highly recommended for anyone who regularly plays small stakes hold’em, or just enjoys reading about it, in my experience, the theories worked, they certainly helped my game.Get the book here

 #29 – Kill Everyone

-This is definitely one book (Lee Nelson) that should be on the shelf of every serious poker player.
+This is definitely one book (Lee Nelson) that should be on the shelf for every serious poker player.

 Full of information that will make you a serious opponent at the table.
 The most valuable lesson for myself was dealing with players that are extremely aggressive.

 I have never reacted well to what I would think of as “bullies” at the table, this book has helped me figure out a great way to deal with them and still stay in the game.
 If you are looking to become more aggressive in your game, this will also give you the information necessary to get you where you want to be.